• WordPress Theme -

 Using any one of these WordPress themes will make my blog look like just any other WordPress blog.
 I wanted to create something different, without having to do a lot of HTML, CSS, PHP, or Javascript coding.

-Here are three simple steps to create a unique WordPress theme that is based on compelling visual components rather than just text and columns.
+Here are three simple steps to create a unique WordPress blog that is based on compelling visual components rather than just text and columns.

 1. Download Custom Theme

-To get started on designing your own image-based blog, first download and save the Shiba WordPress Theme.
+To get started on designing your own image-based blog, first download and save the Genesis Skins Theme.

-Activate this theme by going into your WordPress blog administration panel.
-Click the Appearance menu on your left sidebar, and pick the Add New Themes option.
+1. Activate this theme by going into your WordPress blog administration panel.
+Click the Appearance menu on your left sidebar.

-Once you are in the Install Themes screen, click the Upload menu option at the top of the screen.
-This will let you download and install the Shiba Theme you just saved.
+3. Once you are in the Install Themes screen, click the Upload menu option at the top of the screen.
+This will let you download and install the Genesis Skins Theme you just saved.

-Once the theme is activated, there should be a new tab to the left of your WordPress Dashboard called Shiba Themes (right under the Appearance tab).
+Once the theme is activated, there should be a new tab to the left of your WordPress Dashboard called Genesis Skins (under the Appearance tab).

 2. WordPress Theme Colors

 The next step in creating your WordPress theme is to set the colors of your blog.
-Click on the Shiba Themes tab, and select the Add New button at the top of the screen.
+Click on the Genesis Skins tab, and select the Add New button at the top of the screen.

-Type in a title for your new theme.
+Type in a title for your new skin.
 Then, you are ready to set the theme colors.

 There are five different colors that you can define in your WordPress theme -

-1. Header text color.
-This is the color of your blog title.
+- Header text – This is the color of your blog title and article titles.

-2. Sub-header text color.
-This is the color of the main headings, and story titles of your blog.
+- Linke text – This is the color of links within your blog.

-3. Body text color.
-This is the color of the regular text in the body of your blog.
+- Body text – This is the color of the regular text in the body of your blog.

-5. Background color.
-This is the color of your blog background.
+- Background color – This is the color of your blog background.

-3. As you select different colors, the text and background colors of the paragraph above will change.
-This gives you an idea of how your blog text will look like together.
+- As you select different colors, the text and background colors of the preview area to the right will change.
+This gives you an idea of how your blog colors will look together.

-Once you are happy with your color choices, click on the Publish or Update button at the top right of the screen.
-This will save your theme color choices.
+Once you are happy with your color choices, click on the Save & Publish button at the top left of the screen.
+This will save your skin color choices.

-After you have saved your theme, click on the View Theme button right under the title to get a preview of your theme.
+After you have saved your skin, go back to the Genesis Skins screen and click on the View button right under the title to get a preview of your skin.

 In general, you want to stick to a color family, for example, blues, greens, purples, or browns.

-If you are looking for blog color ideas check out Color Scheme Designer.
+If you are looking for blog color ideas check out this Color Scheme Designer.

 Be careful not to use too many opposing colors, however, as that will create a busy visual landscape of colors and make your blog difficult to read.

 To do this, simply drag and drop your header text in the interface.
-Once you are satisfied with the results, click on the Publish or Update button at the top right corner of the screen.
+Once you are satisfied with the results, click on the Save button at the top-left corner of the screen.

 3. WordPress Theme Images